 27 October: Join our next webinar with Cerema, Flowbird and PARK NOW

 Want to know more about how Cerema introduced a parking document to help authorities redefine their parking policies?
 Learn about the lessons so far?
 Peggy Mertiny of Cerema will be part of our next webinar on October 27 as well as Thierry Brusseaux of Flowbird and Esther van der Meer of PARK NOW.
-Register for the webinar on 27 October: Parking as integral part of the seamless travelling experience.

 These incentives for more sustainable mobility are now sometimes hampered by the extension of free access measures introduced at the time of confinement, in the name of economic and tourist reasons.
 Equally paradoxically, the individual use of the car represents a considerable health advantage over public transport, which raises fears of a major shift to individual vehicles.